mattyoung101/omicron2d/README.md

 ## Project status

-Updated: 4 February 2021
+Updated: 15 February 2021

-Agents can now move around properly using a MoveToPoint behaviour!
-This internally uses a PD (proportional derivative) controller to smooth out movements.
-Working on adding some more basic movement behaviours, then will work on higher level ones in the future.
+Working on basic movement behaviours, then will do some higher level ones.
+Currently have MoveToPoint, MoveToPointLooking, TurnBodyTo and Wait behaviours implemented.

-Previously:
+Previously finished:

 - STRIPS planner and custom plan definition DSL mostly implemented
 - Agent can localise its position with high accuracy